Episode 523 (Neighbours): Critical response

 Kelly Bourne from TV Week described the episode as "the television wedding of the year" and "a fairytale ceremony."
 Bourne observed that the wedding would be the most exciting soap opera event of 1987.
 The head of drama at Network Ten, Rick Maier, stated "Scott and Charlene's wedding was the biggest television event of 1987. ...
 Not only a major turning point for Neighbours, but a wedding that stopped a nation."
 The Sydney Morning Herald's Michael Idato observed that "Australians packed the aisles for the nuptials of star-crossed teenagers Scott and Charlene" and added that "the nation wept" while "Suddenly" played.
 Sarah Megginson from SheKnows quipped "Scott and Charlene's wedding episode is practically the defining episode of what Neighbours was all about in the 80s.
 This episode featured the entire cast, and audiences loved watching the romance of off-screen couple Jason Donovan (Scott) and Kylie Minogue (Charlene) spill over on to the small screen."
 Andrew Mercado, author of Super Aussie Soaps, called the episode "The biggest event ever in Aussie soap history."

 Elizabeth Day, writing for The Guardian, commented "For many, the quintessential on-screen wedding remains the 1987 marriage of Scott and Charlene in Australian daytime soap Neighbours.
 It was the apotheosis of a romantic teenage love story which brought together two feuding families – the Robinsons and the Ramsays – in much the same way as the Montagues and the Capulets, albeit with fewer deaths and more shoulder pads."
 The Birmingham Post's Gemma Quade named the wedding one of her five most memorable Neighbours storylines, calling it a "tearjerker episode".
 Josephine Monroe, author of The Neighbours Programme Guide, wrote that the episode showed the "soap wedding of the century!", adding "Teenagers Scott and Charlene tied the knot in a traditional and emotional church service".
-During a feature on how to celebrate a wedding ceremony in the style of a soap opera, David Brown from the Radio Times said "Who needs Mendelssohn and Bach when you can process down the aisle to power ballad 'Suddenly' by Australian rocker Angry Anderson?
+During a feature on how to celebrate a wedding ceremony in the style of a soap opera, Tom Cole from the Radio Times said "Who needs Mendelssohn and Bach when you can process down the aisle to power ballad 'Suddenly' by Australian rocker Angry Anderson?
 Sounds unorthodox, but it put pep in the step of Scott and Charlene in Neighbours.
 Note to groom: we can't all swan around like we're Jason Donovan, so give the feathered mullet a miss."